nikolaPantelic98/travian-farm-bot/README.md

 python3 script_v1.py
 ```

+## Additional information

+- This script sends attacks approximately every 7 minutes.
+To change the script execution time, it is necessary to modify the source code.
+It is recommended that you stick to random numbers.
+- This script only works with Google Chrome browser.
+In order to change the browser that selenium uses, it is necessary to modify the source code.
+- This script executes only the first farm list in a row.
+In order for more farm lists to be executed, it is necessary to indicate in the source code 'num_farm_lists=[your_number]` in the line 117.

 **Note: The use of this script is against the official rule of the online browser game Travian.
 The use of this script may cause actions against your account and it is recommended that it be used only for educational purposes.
-As a developer, I am not responsible for any damage caused by this script.
+As a developer, I am not responsible for any damage caused by this script.**